kapsner/rBiasCorrection/FAQ.md

 - Experimental data:

   -- the first column contains the locus IDs (alphanumeric)
-  -- locus IDs may occure more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
+  -- locus IDs may occur more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
   -- all other columns contain the results of your methylation analysis for each CpG-side of the respective locus

 - Calibration data:

   -- the first column contains the locus IDs (alphanumeric)
-  -- locus IDs may occure more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
+  -- locus IDs may occur more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
   -- all other columns contain the results of your methylation analysis for each CpG-side of the respective locus
   -- for bias correction of type 2 data, you need to provide one separate calibration file for each degree of methylation
   -- a minimum of four calibration data files (four distinct calibration steps) are provided